Back to All Events

 About

-Facilitators: Diana Ganger and Sharon Goldman
+Facilitators: Diana Ganger and Sharon Goldman, Ideal 18

 Cutting-edge schools and communities are beginning to recognize the importance of intergenerational relationships.
 Participants in this program will explore the why, what, and how of intergenerational experiences.
 We will also explore what it means to normalize the life cycle and combat ageism in Jewish early childhood education.
 These experiences not only strengthen communities but also add meaning and joy for educators, children, elders, and families.